Graduate Academic Amnesty

 Graduate Academic Standing (except Nursing MSN - see below)*

 Graduate students are required to maintain an average of 3.00 or better in all courses in the degree or certificate program in which they are enrolled at Monmouth University.

-A grade of “B” or better in each of the DNP courses is required to satisfy the course work in the curriculum.
-The student who earns less than a “B” in a course will be allowed to repeat that course only once.
-Two grades below a “B” in any individual course or two grades below “B” in different courses will be grounds for dismissal from the DNP program.
-If a student is required to repeat a course for academic reasons, a formal request to repeat the course and continue in the program with a new cohort should be filed with the director of the program.
-On approval, the student must meet with the academic advisor for a new program plan with a subsequent cohort.
-If a student earns less than a “B” in a repeated course, the student will be academically dismissed from the DNP program.
-All courses must be completed with a grade of “B” or better before starting the capstone sequence.
-A student in the DNP program is required to maintain a minimum cumulative average of 3.00 during the program and meet all other academic standards of Graduate Studies.
+A grade of “B” or better in each doctorate course is required to satisfy the course work in the curriculum.
+The students who earns less than a ‘B’ in a course will be allowed to repeat that course only once.
+Two grades below a ‘B’ in any individual course or two grades below ‘B'; in different courses will be grounds for dismissal from the program.
+If a student is required to repeat a course for academic reasons, a formal request to repeat the course and continue in the program should be filed with the director of the program.
+If a student earns less than a ‘B’ in a repeated course, the student will be academically dismissed from the program.
+All courses must be completed with a grade of ‘B’ or better before starting the capstone sequence.
+A student in a doctoral program is required to maintain a minimum cumulative average of 3.00 during the program and meet all other academic standards of Graduate Studies.

 Graduate Semester Academic Probation*